powercord-org/powerunit/README.md

 This means Powerunit will spin up an instance of Discord, an http server, and a websocket server, which is costly in terms of resources.
 It, obviously, requires having Discord installed on the host machine.

+See USAGE.md for more info on how to use this.

 ## Why?
 Because it's completely unnecessary but a fun project to work on.